 PATRICK MARION (ASSOCIATE MUSIC DIRECTOR; he/him) is thrilled to be back at Diversionary again!
 Select credits: Diversionary Theatre: Hedwig And The Angry Inch, The Loneliest Girl In The World; Cygnet Theatre: La Cage Aux Folles, The Last Five Years (SD Critics Circle Nominee), Rock Of Ages, Shockheaded Peter (SD Critics Circle Nominee), The Rocky Horror Show, A Christmas Carol, Company, Assassins; LPT (associate artist): Million Dollar Quartet, Oz, West Side Story, Les Miserables, miXtape; Welk Resorts Theatre: Nunsense.

 Eighty-Sixed was originally developed at Musical Theatre Factory.

 Eighty-Sixed was developed with the support of the Harold Prince Fellowship.

 Season 37 celebrates Diversionary’s legacy of chosen family with a focus on community engagement, arts education, and an inspired program of new and classic work examining family dynamics and legacy, utilizing all three of its performance venues: the Robert L. Granat & Alfred J. Mazur Mainstage Theatre, the Reuel K. Olin New Play Development Center, and the Austin & Joann Clark Cabaret.

 Decade Sponsor: Joann Clark

-Season Sponsor: Bob Grinkchuk, In Memory of Reuel Olin
+Season Sponsor: Bob Grinchuk, in loving memory of his husband, Reuel K. Olin